Luke 19:28-40 Christ’s Royal Entry into Jerusalem

 In Luke 19:38, we read, “BLESSED IS THE KING WHO COMES IN THE NAME OF THE LORD; Peace in heaven and glory in the highest!”
 The capitals indicate that the words are a quote from the Old Testament.
 John, in 12:13, writes a similar line, “Hosanna!
 BLESSED IS HE WHO COMES IN THE NAME OF THE LORD, even the King of Israel.”

-We are quite sure that the Israelites did not fully comprehend what they were saying, but still, the people made this announcement.
+We are confident that the Israelites did not fully comprehend what they were saying; nonetheless, the people made this announcement.
 This is clearly stated in Psalm 118:26, “Hosanna!
 BLESSED IS HE WHO COMES IN THE NAME OF THE LORD, even the King of Israel.”
 Who is the blessed one that comes?
 Clearly, the King of Israel is Jesus.

 “Hosanna” literally means “Save us!”
-It transformed from a prayer to a declaration of praise, “He saved us!”
-The people of God are happy that the King of Israel reigns and rules over them.
-So we see this prophecy of Jesus clearly indicates that this was no ordinary event, even though the people did not fully recognize it.
-This became Jesus’ royal entrance into His city and people and to take up His throne.
+It transformed from a prayer into a declaration of praise: “He saved us!”
+The people of God rejoice that the King of Israel reigns over them.
+Thus, this prophecy of Jesus clearly indicates that this was no ordinary event, even though the people did not fully recognize it.
+This marked Jesus’ royal entrance into His city and among His people as He took up His throne.

 Jesus' coronation and crown